vt-bekah/Predicting_Movie_Ratings/README.md

 # Movie Rating Prediction Model

 ## 1. Project Overview:
 The Movie Rating Prediction Model endeavors to create a robust machine learning model that forecasts viewer ratings for movies, specifically tailored to provide actionable insights for filmmakers.
-Leveraging data from [OMDb API](https://www.omdbapi.com/) for movie details and viewer ratings, and [The Numbers](https://www.the-numbers.com/) for comprehensive movie budget information, the project aims to enhance decision-making in the dynamic world of film production.
+Leveraging data from [OMDb API](https://www.omdbapi.com/) for movie details and viewer ratings, [The Numbers](https://www.the-numbers.com/) for comprehensive movie budget information, and [IMDb TSV Files](https://developer.imdb.com/non-commercial-datasets/?ref_=pe_2610490_199225680) for larger movie ratings data set, the project aims to enhance decision-making in the dynamic world of film production.

 ## 2. Dependencies:
 To run the code, you will need the following dependencies:
 + pip install jupyter
 + pip install pandas
++ pip install numpy
++ pip install splinter
++ pip install bs4 (BeautifulSoup)
++ pip install scipy
++ pip install matplotlib
 + pip install scikit-learn
++ pip install keras_tuner
++ pip install tensorflow

 ## 3. Data Sources:
 Provide more details about the structure and nature of the data obtained from OMDb API and The Numbers.
 Include sample records if possible: